Readify/madskillz/Managed Services.md

 # Managed Services Roles

-The managed services career path is the same as [Development](./Development.md) path.
+The beginning of the Managed Services career path is the same as the [Development](./Development.md) path, however, after Senior Developer there is a branch to the below roles.
-However, there are a couple of additional roles currently in place.

 ## Technical Lead
 > I am a well-rounded developer, problem solver and mentor for people.
 I represent the unconventional value Readify brings to the market.